How to Find the Cheapest Way to Transfer Money Overseas

 If you are paying foreign currency into an account, the receiving bank will charge you for it.
 For instance, if you send Chinese Yuan to your Australian bank account, your Australian bank will charge you to convert it.

-3. A Money Transfer Company
+Money Transfer Guides

 Whether you need to pay tax on money you transfer to Australia depends on your residency status, the source of the money and the Australian Taxation Office rules.